 Out of all the space heaters and combination heaters technologies presented in this criteria paper, Topten.eu only presents a product list for heat pump space heaters as they are most efficient space heating technology.
 Because of this, Topten.eu has chosen not to promote other space heating technology presented in this paper.

 1.1 Topten.eu selection criteria for heat pumps

-All Topten heat pumps meet the following criteria:
+Within the HACKS project all Topten heat pumps meet the following criteria: